gionaufal/loggee/README.md

 - See your collection
 - See your wishlist (only MUST HAVE and LOVE TO HAVE)
+- Get a random game from your collection to play
 - Search for games by name
 - See game details by id
 - Post plays
-- Get a random game from your collection to play
+- Get plays by date range
+- Get number of plays for each played game by date range, good to keep track of your 10x10 challenge (WIP, currently has a bug because it's only counting the last 100 plays)

 ## Configuration, installation and usage